 What to Serve with Potato Soup

-This chicken potato soup is hearty enough to serve on its own, but you can also serve it up with your favourite sides!
+This chicken potato soup is hearty enough to serve on its own, but you can also serve it up with your favorite sides!

 Try it along with: